Feb 27, 2025

 3. the account number of the originator and the beneficiary, or if there is no account number, the unique transaction identifier.

-If the beneficiary VASP request additional information about the sender, the originating VASP should also transfer the following information within 3 days, provided each VASP is conducting business in the United Kingdom:
+If the beneficiary CASP request additional information about the originator, the originating CASP should also transfer the following information within 3 days, provided each CASP is conducting business in the United Kingdom:

 • the customer identification number or